-With our German lessons for Prepositions 2 you will learn "Prepositions 2" in 4 easy steps.
-The German you will learn in this lesson consists of 10 More words that describe one thing compared to another thing.
+With our German lessons you will learn the topic "Prepositions 2" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 more words that describe one thing compared to another thing.

 |1||links||on the left|